nguyenchithien/CS211-Discrete-Structures-II/Extra Credit/Chapter 6 Extra Credit.md

 * M&M's and assorted candies - likelyhood of getting certain colors/flavors
   * If you buy a bag of M&Ms, what's the probability of getting each color?
 Do the probabilities change if you buy a second bag of M&Ms?
 * Games of chance (cards, dice, choosing marbles)

+### Program ideas

+You can come up with your own idea as well, as long as it relates to probability.

+* Program a slot machine, where each picture (cherries? "bar"?) has some probability of occuring, per reel.
+A slot machine usually has 3 reels.
+What's the probability of getting 3 cherries, or 3 of any other type?

 ## Turn in